LooperXX/LooperXX.github.io/docs/CS224n-2019-02-Word Vectors 2 and Word Senses.md

 ## Lecture 02 Word Vectors and Word Senses

-**Lecture Plan**
+??? abstract “Lecture Plan”

     -   Finish looking at word vectors and word2vec
     -   Optimization basics
     -   Can we capture this essence more effectively by counting?
     -   The GloVe model of word vectors
     -   Evaluating word vectors
     -   Word senses
     -   The course

 !!! info "Goal"